Habilitation procedures at MU

 The habilitation board evaluates the scholarly or artistic qualifications of the applicant in the relevant field, his/her previous pedagogical experience and the quality of the habilitation thesis, referring to materials submitted by the applicant, reports supplied by the reviewers and evaluation reports of the applicant’s public lecture.
 The habilitation board subsequently votes by secret ballot on whether or not the applicant should be nominated for appointment to Associate Professor.

-An applicant’s habilitation lecture and habilitation thesis defence (see section 72, subsection 9 of the Higher Education Act) take place at a public session of the scientific board.
+An applicant’s habilitation lecture and habilitation thesis defence take place at a public session of the faculty scientific board.
 The applicant will be provided with an opportunity to defend his/her habilitation thesis, react to evaluation reports and comment on his/her previous scholarly or artistic and pedagogical achievements.
 The applicant shall select a habilitation lecture topic so as to ensure that it covers both the characteristics of the field in question and the applicant’s own results and achievements.

-The course of the scientific board session on the nomination for appointment to Associate Professor follows designated rules of procedure or rules adopted by the relevant scientific board; habilitation board members and reviewers may attend all closed sessions.
-At the end of the session, the scientific board decides by a simple majority of the votes of all members on whether or not the applicant is to be appointed Associate Professor.
-The subsequent procedure is governed by the provisions of section 72, subsections 10 to 14 of the Higher Education Act.
+The actual course of the faculty scientific board's conduct regarding the proposal for appointment to associate professor adheres to its rules of procedure.
+The scientific board decides by a simple majority of the votes of all members on whether or not the applicant is to be appointed Associate Professor.

 Habilitation procedure fees